Filmmaking is incredibly collaborative! Every day we work with performers, writers, musicians & artists!

 This month, we feature movies that celebrate all these incredibly talented people.

+If you want access, email us.
 Artists, Writers, Musicians & Performers in the Movies

 Yellow Rose A Filipina teen from a small Texas town fights to pursue her dreams as a country music performer while having to decide between staying with her family or leaving the only home she has known.